I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbapiwmi/ns-hbapiwmi-_ms_sm_adapterinformationquery.md

 ## Members

-`DriverName`

-An ASCII string that is 256 bytes or fewer in length and that indicates the file name for the driver binary file.

-`DriverVersion`

-An ASCII string that is 256 bytes or fewer in length and that indicates the vendor-specific version of the HBA miniport driver.

-`FirmwareVersion`

-An ASCII string that is 256 bytes or fewer in length and that indicates the vendor-specific firmware version of the HBA.

-`HardwareVersion`

-An ASCII string that is 256 bytes or fewer in length and that indicates the vendor-specific hardware revision level of the HBA.
+`UniqueAdapterId`

+The unique adapter ID.

 `HBAStatus`

 The status of the operation.

-`HBASymbolicName`

-An ASCII string that is 256 bytes or fewer in length and that indicates the symbolic name for the fibre channel node.
+`NumberOfPorts`

+The number of ports on the HBA.

+`VendorSpecificID`

+A vendor-specific ID.

 `Manufacturer`

 An ASCII string that is 64 bytes or fewer in length and that identifies the name of the manufacturer of the HBA.

-`MfgDomain`

-The name of the HBA manufacturer.
+`SerialNumber`

+An ASCII string that is 64 bytes or fewer in length and that identifies the serial number of the HBA.

 `Model`